YES! I meet the qualifications for joining YouthBuild Louisville. What's next?!

 - State Issued ID

-- Transcript from last school attended
+- Transcript from most recent school attended

 - Proof of Income (Last year’s taxes, other)